 Whenever the medieval kings of Poland would visit Gdańsk, they had a specific entry and parade route to help make a big fuss about such a public event.
 This route is known as The Royal Way, starting at Brama Wyżynna (Upland Gate) before continuing through the very fancy Złota Brama (Golden Gate) onto ul.
 Długa (Long Street), Długi Targ (Long Market) and ending at Zielona Brama (Green Gate).

 Along the way are a number of museums that are worthy of your time.
-The Amber Museum, which you enter via The Golden Gatehouse, is an excellent exhibition on what is commonly referred to as 'Baltic Gold', an industry that has been active in this region for as long as history can go back.
+The Amber Museum, which now resides in the Great Mill, is an excellent exhibition on what is commonly referred to as 'Baltic Gold', an industry that has been active in this region for as long as history can go back.
 Take advantage of FREE Entry on Mondays.
-The museum building also used to be a prison and torture chamber and some remnants are still lying around!
-Somewhat ironically, this area does have some nice views, which you can get access to during the summer months.
+Elsewhere, on the waterfront, you can visit the National Maritime Museum, which relates closely to Gdańsk's history as a port.

 Further down on Długi Targ is Artus Court, the fancy merchant building, whose interior and collection-on-display are a sight for sore eyes!
 Across the road and down a little bit is a replica mercury thermometer from 1752, which is a tribute to none other than Daniel Fahrenheit, a name that you know from high school science class or the nightly weather report.
 He was born in Danzig in 1686 and this public thermometer, something he first invented in 1714, is a monument to him.